CartoDB/carto-workshop/04-database/exercises/sql-advanced.md

  where bathrooms >= 3
  ```

-You'll get a typical table view of the response, that allows you to explore the different fields and rows of your query result.
+The results of your query will be displayed in a typical table view, which will allow you to explore all returned fields and rows.

  ![](imgs/franchise-table.png)